-Advanced Cardiac Life Support (ACLS) Initial Certification class of the American Heart Association New 2015 Guidelines is an advanced, instructor-led classroom course that highlights the importance of team dynamics and communication, systems of care and immediate post-cardiac-arrest care.
+AHA ACLS Advanced Cardiac Life Support Initial Certification is an advanced, instructor-led classroom course that highlights the importance of team dynamics and communication, systems of care and immediate post-cardiac-arrest care.

-We will teach you all the information you need to successfully manage a cardiac arrest, respiratory arrest, heart attack and stroke.
+We will teach you all the information you need to successfully manage emergencies such as cardiac arrest, respiratory arrest, heart attack and stroke.